 Open to download resource.

+Open to download resource.
 Sometimes you might need to ask whether a client is receiving treatment or has previously received treatment.
 Their presenting situation may have been caused by a failure to take their medication or a negative reaction to the medication itself.
+Sometimes, there may also be an opportunity to help the client reconnect with ways they have dealt with similar situations in the past.

 Discussion